 - Gwendolyn Wright, Program Administrator

 Durham Public Schools

-- Daniel Kelvin Bullock, Executive Director for Equity Affairs with Durham Public Schools, is the program liaison to the school system, working alongside the Cook Center staff to identify teachers and develop program curriculum.
+- Daniel Kelvin Bullock, Executive Director for Equity Affairs with Durham Public Schools; program liaison

 About Durham Public Schools